Miaoyanwang/kinship_ATOMM/readme.txt

 ...
 (n+1) genotype for individual n

 The genetic variant ID does not have to be consecutive.
-A blank space should be included between any two columns.
+Please note that a blank space should be included between any two columns.

 2) Format for size file